ValentinaPasqual/wikidata_converter/DATASET C/documentation.md

 # RANDOM STATEMENTS

-We create a Dataset C with fake attributions, composed by:
+We create a Dataset C with fake artworks attributions and fake artworks locations

+## Fake Attributions (with fake humans as artowork's creators)

 As subjects, we select 20% of our artworks with an author (wdt:P170), so:
   - 3550313 artworks in total